What You Need to Know About Refrigeration Mechanic or Installer

 Refrigeration Mechanics and Installers work in the following industries:

-Those thinking about becoming a Refrigeration Mechanic or Installer might also be interested in the following careers:
+Those interested in being a Refrigeration Mechanic or Installer may also be interested in:

 - Telecommunications Equipment Installers and Repairers, Except Line Installers